calummoore/blog-product/content/products/webframe/index.md

 #### Summary

 I did most of the tasks I wanted to do today, but I spent much longer on the resizing image / cache feature.
 I think the lesson here is "Stick to what you know"!
-I tried out a new tool ([fly.io](http://fly.io]), and got slowed down because I couldn't get the caching to work (there examples where pretty limited so it would have been helpful to have more!).
+I tried out a new tool ([fly.io](http://fly.io]), and got slowed down because I couldn't get the caching to work.
 I then tried a different approach (deploying an open source code base via Google Cloud Run) and got it working pretty quickly.

 ### Day 3